ashgkwd/omnyom/README.md

 ## Assumptions

 - User scoping is skipped from the implementation.
-So all users are treated as a single user.
+So all users are treated as a single user ('the user').
 This also eliminates the need for user auth-related functionalities.
+- UPDATE: Entry in the Feed is treated as a subscription to the feed by 'the user'.
+- UPDATE: Removed user-specific entity relations as multi-tenancy is not implemented.

 ## Schema